 Welcome to my blog again, Thank you for reading my blog. i would like to share a tutorial to analyze a .NET binary with DNSPY.
 I got the binary from Hack the box cascade that i would like to discuss about.

-So during the penetration test for cascade box, at certain stage you finally able to get the shell to the box via evil-winrm then you will find an sql lite database and binary.
-I assume that the binary will use the database for any of its operation.
+So during the penetration test for cascade box, you can finally get the shell to the box via evil-winrm at a particular stage.
+You will find an SQL lite database and binary.
+I assume that the binary will use the database for any of its operations.

 if you open the database then there is an interesting account and password that you need to escalate yourself but the password is encoded base64 and ecrypted.

 I believe the binary that use this database will do the decryption for this, so we can check the decryption string from the apps

 - Select the exe that you would like to open

 After the file opened then we can either go to the main function by expanding the tree like below

 when you click the MainModule, the main function will be directly decompiled so that you can see the original code of C# .NET.

 As part of the penetration test, We need to analyze what this binary is actually doing during its opeartion that maybe could benefit us to gather more information or escalate ourself